top of page

 ITNS Education Center

-CTNS Dinner Price
+CTNS Membership & Dinner Cost

-$20 (includes dinner, drinks, and a CE)
+$20 (includes dinner, a drink, and a CE)

 ***active CTNS members will utilize a $10 coupon code to redeem each dinner***